Jacky Jasper: Music career

 In 1991, as the artist formerly known as Toronto rapper HDV, the "Pimp of the Microphone" emcee made a historical contribution to the revolutionary Can't Repress The Cause Movement.

 In 1993—three years before the 1996 release of Tupac's Jesus-inspired Makaveli album cover captioned, "In no way is this portrait an expression of disrespect for Jesus Christ,"—Jacky Jasper marked the release of his album debut as HDV—an acronym for 'Higher Deeper Values' -- with a socially-charged, Jesus-inspired key art album cover that depicted him nailed to the cross above a shocking pictorial of references to the KKK holding up a sign that read "N***ers DIE", alongside a sketched-portrayal of an angry nationalist-feminist-type caricature holding up a sign that read "chauvinist pig!".
 The fearless visual art statement was the cover that packaged the raw "pimp of the microphone' street-prose of lyrical content presented in rhyme that solidified the artist formerly known as HDV's pioneering role as the first Toronto rapper to openly address the systematic effects of political colonization, racial discrimination and economic oppression -- that he witnessed in Canada, and thereby introduced to the Canadian media and socially conscious Toronto hip hop movement.
 However, despite the raw and innovative artistic expression contributed to Canadian music, the artist formerly known as HDV was promptly blacklisted in Canada and quietly censored off music store shelves (including Sam The Record Man).

-In 1994, Higher Deeper Values, the album, was released thorugh ISBA Records/Sony Records.
+In 1994, Higher Deeper Values, the album, was released through ISBA Records/Sony Records.
 Recorded at Toronto's Wellesley Sound Studios, album features the productions of Toronto-based music producer Phil Cold and Toronto rappers K-4ce, 10K and Kevin "Ice" White.